 Just because it’s winter, doesn’t mean you have to stop grilling!

-Grilled vegetables develop a deep flavour that really can’t be replicated by roasting or sautéing.
-Try your hand at grilling some hearty vegetables on a new BBQ from Harding The Fireplace!
+Grilled vegetables develop a deep flavour that really can’t be replicated by roasting or sautéeing.
+Try your hand at grilling some hearty vegetables on a new BBQ from Team Harding!

 Browse our wide selection or stop in to talk to one of our friendly sales representatives.

-At Harding The Fireplace, we have over 4,500 square feet of retail showroom space devoted to fireplaces and BBQs.
+At Team Harding, we have over 4,500 square feet of retail showroom space devoted to fireplaces and BBQs.
 We also have experts on hand to answer any of your questions and to help you find the perfect product for your needs.